datastax/pulsar-jms/README.md

 This library is Open Source Software, Apache 2 licensed.

 Please refer to the [official JMS documentation](https://jakarta.ee/specifications/messaging/2.0/) in order to learn about JMS.
+This [website](https://javaee.github.io/jms-spec/) is useful as well as it contains the former JMS 2.0 specifications before the Jakarta transitions.

 You can find [here](https://pulsar.apache.org) the official Apache Pulsar documentation.